nsvitek/hyracoid-locus-example/README.md

 Start at `hyracoid_base.R`.
 This is the entry point that loads librariers, sets file paths, etc.

 The next steps (which is automatically sourced in the base script) are in `hyracoid_merge_data.R`.
-The first parts of this script source the formatting scripts..
+The first parts of this script source the formatting scripts and get the data in a state to be analyzed.

-The next part produce descriptive statistics, then conduct analyses.
+The next part (`hyracoid_analyses.R`) produces descriptive statistics, then conduct analyses, including calling scripts that are specific to the upper or lower tooth arcade (because slightly different sets of variables are evaluated in each).